 Beta Blockers for SVT: Indication Management by Drug-Class Use

 In patients with atrial fibrillation with minimal symptoms, rate control is the initial treatment strategy and beta blockers are one class of drugs that can be used to achieve an adequate heart rate. β-blockers are preferred for the management of atrial fibrillation in patients with a history of heart failure with reduced ejection fraction (HFrEF) and acceptable with in patients with heart failure with preserved ejection fraction (HFpEF).41 β-blockers are used as synergistic reagents in the rhythm control strategy for atrial fibrillation or AFIB management.41

 The beta blockers currently used in clinical practice include metoprolol, carvedilol, and esmolol.
 Adverse effects include hypotension, bradycardia, masking of hypoglycemia in diabetic patients, and worsening symptoms in patients with asthma or chronic obstructive pulmonary disease (COPD).41 In the patients with reactive airways disease, atrial fibrillation rate control therapy should be initiated with β-1 receptor selective β-blocker to minimize the risk of bronchospasm.41

 Contraindications include second or third degree heart block.41 In patients with hemodynamically stable regular SVTs, β-blockers are considered a reasonable choice if vagal maneuvers and adenosine administration fails to terminate SVTs.
-In patients with Wolff-Parkinson-White syndrome or new pre-excitation pattern on ECG, AV-nodal blockers, including β-blockers should be avoided because of their potential to cause life-threatening ventricular arrhythmias.38,43
+In patients with Wolff Parkinson White syndrome or new pre-excitation pattern on ECG, AV-nodal blockers, including β-blockers should be avoided because of their potential to cause life-threatening ventricular arrhythmia.38,43